xiao-meng1/ecommerce-store/README.md

 * REST API supporting GET requests
 * Stripe integration for handling payments
 * NodeJS script to populate MongoDB and Stripe from JSON and image data
-* NodeJS stream for delivering images from GridFS to the client
+* NodeJS stream for delivering images to the client

 Frontend:
 * Custom reusable quantity selector component